From Snapshot to Computer: Digital Cameras

 What Brands Make Digital Cameras?

-Perhaps the photographer in your family is partial to a brand and may be hoping for that familiar name peeping out of their stocking.
 These are among the many companies that create and manufacture different types of digital cameras:

 - Canon and Nikon - These two brands focus on creating high-quality DSLRs.
 However, they also offer point-and-shoot models as well.